ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/2_hardware-1/_index.md

 ##### Some comments:

 When we create an instance of this device class, we begin communication with the device.
-Other methods with names starting with `read_` or `write_` are the messages we can pass back and forth to the device.
+Other methods (typically with names starting with `read_` or `write_`) handle sending data back and forth to the device.

-In this case, we defined a method `read_rand_num` which uses a random number generator from numpy and returns a random value every time it's called.
+In this case, we defined a method `read_rand_num` that returns a number.
+Because we are not actually connecting to a device we just return a value from a random number generator from numpy.
 This function is referenced in the hardware plugin section below code.

+We also define a `write_amp` function that `takes` a value as an input and (in practice would write it to the the device).

 In the case where you would like to connect to real scientific equipment and define basic functions based on its communication protocol, I would recommend the following:

 - Define whichever addresses and ports you would like to use using variables defined in the module's `__init__()` method.
 - Then define a write function which can send messages to the device over RS232, Ethernet, via DLL or other protocol as required.

 ## The actual ScopeFoundry Hardware plug-in

 The next step is to create a subclass `ScopeFoundry.hardware.HardwareComponent` that will be added to the app.
+It defines the settings of a hardware component in the app and links them to the low level functions (typically definded in the _dev file).

 The required methods are: `setup()`, `connect()`, and `disconnect()`.

 ```python
 # number_gen_hw.py